 Glengarriff is a lovely place to stop after a visit to Garnish Island.
 Nicknamed the ‘Natural Meeting Place’, this colourful little town is surrounded by rolling hills and woodland.
 Head to the Glengarriff Woods Nature Reserve and explore the trails.
 The mature oak woodland is crisscrossed by winding paths, so there’s a variety of walks to do.
 The Waterfall Trail leads to small, but beautiful, cascades and Lady Banty’s Lookout offers views of the Bay and the Caha Mountains.

 Planning a visit?

-- There are three main boat services to Garnish Island: The Harbour Queen leaves from Glengarriff Pier, Blue Pool Ferry departs from the Blue Pool in Glengarriff, and Ellen’s Rock Boat Service operates from a small pier at Ellen’s Rock.
+- The Garnish Island ferry includes three main boat services: The Harbour Queen leaves from Glengarriff Pier, Blue Pool Ferry departs from the Blue Pool in Glengarriff, and Ellen’s Rock Boat Service operates from a small pier at Ellen’s Rock.

 - There are a number of cosy B&Bs and hotels in the Glengarriff area, such as the Glengarriff Park Hotel and Casey’s Hotel.

 - Driving to Glengarriff from Cork City takes about 1 hour and 30 minutes.